Live Like a Local: The Best Things to Do in Moonee Ponds

 Sow Coffee Project

-Sow Coffee Project is a hole-in-the-wall gem serving up some of the best coffee in not only Moonee Ponds, but dare we say… all of Melbourne — big call, but totally justified.
-What began as a humble blog has grown into a community hub, led by coffee pros Charlie Wade and Bessie Marks who have made their mark with thoughtfully sourced beans, a passion for storytelling, and a seriously smooth brew.
-In a city known for its cut-throat coffee game, Sow’s reputation (and reviews) hold strong.
+Sow Coffee Project is a hole-in-the-wall gem pouring some of the best brews not just in Moonee Ponds, but — dare we say — all of Melbourne.
+A big call, but a justified one.
+What began as a humble blog has grown into a buzzing community hub, led by coffee pros Charlie Wade and Bessie Marks.
+With thoughtfully sourced beans, a love of storytelling and a knack for smooth, unforgettable coffee, Sow has carved a reputation that holds its ground in Melbourne’s fiercely competitive coffee scene.

 5 Norwood Crescent, Moonee Ponds